-12.1 List of Documents to be Made Available for Public Inspection
+12.1 List of Documents to be made available for public inspection

-- The council is committed to the principle of openness and transparency in its treasury management function and in all of its functions. - b) It has adopted the CIPFA Code of Practice on Treasury management and implemented key recommendations on developing Treasury Management Practices, formulating a Treasury Management Policy Statement and implementing the other principles of the Code. - c) The following documents are available for public inspection: - - Statement of Accounts - Revenue Estimates and Capital Programme - Medium Term Financial Plan - Treasury Management Policy Statement and Practices - Treasury Management and Annual Investment Strategy - MRP Policy Statement - Annual Treasury Management Report - Half Yearly Treasury Management Report - Minutes of Council/Cabinet/Overview and Scrutiny Committee Meetings
+- a.
+The council is committed to the principle of openness and transparency in its treasury management function and in all of its functions. - b.
+It has adopted the CIPFA Code of Practice on Treasury Management and implemented key recommendations on developing Treasury Management Practices, formulating a Treasury Management Policy Statement and implementing the other principles of the Code. - c.
+The following documents are available for public inspection: - Statement of Accounts - Revenue Estimates and Capital Programme - Medium Term Financial Plan - Treasury Management Policy Statement and Practices - Treasury Management and Annual Investment Strategy - MRP Policy Statement - Annual Treasury Management Report - Minutes of Council/Cabinet/Overview and Scrutiny Committee Meetings - Capital Strategy